An algorithm for the optimal solution of variable knockout problems: Solution algorithms

 \section{Solution algorithms}

-In this section we first present our algorithm for solving the variable knockout problem optimally.
-We indicate how our algorithm can be adapted when the number of variables knocked out is specified (i.e.~when we have a cardinality constraint).
+In this section we first present our algorithm for solving the variable knockout problem optimally and prove its correctness.
+We then indicate how our algorithm can be adapted when the number of variables knocked out is specified (i.e.~when we have a cardinality constraint).